‘The Challenge’ Star Paulie Calafiore Speaks Out About Those Domestic Abuse Allegations

 The Challenge: War of the Worlds is notorious for the game taking place as much on camera as it does on social media.
-Veterans of the show have become professionals at playing the game on Twitter by engaging with co-stars, forming new bonds and causing new vendettas for seasons to come.
+Veterans of the show have become professionals at playing the game on Twitter by engaging with co-stars, forming new bonds, and causing new vendettas for seasons to come.
 Sometimes things get too personal and wild accusations are thrown around that have nothing to do with the game whatsoever.

 That’s exactly what’s been happening to Paulie Calafiore in the last several weeks as War of the Worlds plays out on MTV.
 As The Inquisitr previously reported, Paulie was accused of being abusive to girlfriend Cara Maria Sorbello by fellow Challenge star Marie Roda.
 Cara has already denied the allegations and stood up for Paulie on Twitter, but the Challenge champion has currently removed herself from the platform.